 - Country Code (2 letters): Denotes the country.

-- Location Code (2 characters): Specifies the city or location.
+- Location Code (2 characters): Specifies the city.

-- Branch Code (3 characters, optional): Points to a specific branch.
+- Branch Code (3 characters, optional): Points to a particular branch.

 Bank Name | SWIFT Code |